Code-Institute-Submissions/JochenFM-Milestone1/README.md

 <img src="https://codeinstitute.s3.amazonaws.com/fullstack/ci_logo_small.png" style="margin: 0;">

-# Filed: A Blog for the History of Paperwork #
+# FILED: A Blog for the History of Paperwork #

 To my knowledge, there is no blog of such kind out there yet.
 Yet, historical scholarship in the field of history of (bureaucratic)